Erik Duffy • Contact • Home Page

 Computer: SVHS students are required to bring a Chromebook or other laptop to their classes.
 You can make arrangements with the school to borrow one if you are not able to get one of your own.

-Other Materials: You need to bring your notebook (which I will provide for you) and a pencil every day.
+Other Materials: You need to bring your notebook and a pencil every day.
 To stay organized, you may also want to bring colored pens and a binder.

 Online Materials: Almost all aspects of the course are available at ewyner.com, including class notes and slides, the textbook, and the practice quiz for each section.